teerasej/python-handbook/LabFiles_Advance/09-django-monitor/2-setup-django.md

 1. Open the `LabFiles_Advance/09-django-monitor/project` in your editor.
 2. Right-click on the `project` folder and select `Open in Integrated Terminal` to open a terminal.
 3. run `pip install -r requirements.txt` to install the required packages.
+4. run `python manage.py migrate` to apply the migrations.
-4. run `python manage.py runserver` to start the server.
+5. run `python manage.py runserver` to start the server.

 ## 2. (Optional) Install the Sentry SDK